JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

-### Summary of the number of missing values for each column
+### Summary of the number of missing values for each column:

 ```python